Pale-Champion-Atom596/DiscsPlus/README.md

 ## License

-This template is available under the CC0 license.
+CC0 license.
 This means that you can "borrow" my code free of charge, although I don't know why you would want this shitty code.